 (b) any other Joint Authority established under the Commonwealth Act of which the Minister is a member;

-Joint Authority fishery means a fishery in respect of which there is in force an arrangement under which the fishery is to be under the management of a Joint Authority.
+Joint Authority fishery means a fishery in respect of which there is in force an arrangement under which the fishery is to be under the management of a Joint Authority;

+State includes a Territory.

 [Section 15 amended by No. 37 of 2009 s.
-4.]
+4; No. 43 of 2011 s.
+9.]

 Division 2 — Joint Authorities